 Whether you’re shopping in Saigon, or simply a businessman in a tearing rush, you won’t fail to sense the buzz, even if it’s just the roar of traffic as a hundred motorcycles head straight for you.
 Unlike Hanoi, things are organised.
 Like the sign in my taxi that read: “Please do not pay in case taxi meter is out of work and just pay exactly for the total amount on taxi meter.”
 Simple…

-Welcome to Saigon, Vietnam’s Big Bad Apple that throbs day and night with a respectable glow of neon along Nguyen Hue Boulevard especially on Friday and Saturday nights as elegant ladies in ao-dais (pronounced “ow-zais”) glide past the new crop of refurbished Saigon hotels and eateries, sitting ramrod erect on dainty mopeds.
+Welcome to Saigon, Vietnam’s Big Bad Apple that throbs day and night with a respectable glow of neon along refurbished and pedestrianised Nguyen Hue Boulevard especially on Friday and Saturday nights as elegant ladies in ao-dais (pronounced “ow-zais”) glide past the new crop of Saigon hotels and eateries, sitting ramrod erect on dainty mopeds.
 It is a delicate art, and one that is quintessentially Vietnamese.
 It is a convivial press though when the traffic lights change it seems the Hoover Dam has burst.
 In some cases, entire families are perched atop their very own two-wheeler.
 Dine at an elegant French colonial villa and impress your date by ordering a hot Coca-Cola.
 In Saigon, Vietnam, everything is possible.
 On then with our Saigon fun guide.

 Airport and getting around